 The git reset command is used to undo changes.

 Put the corresponding number instead of ~x.
-For example, if you specify ~3, the command will affect the third commit from the bottom.
-If you do not determine ~x, git reset --soft HEAD will change your latest commit.
+For example, if you specify ~3, the command will affect the three latest commits.

-The git reset --soft HEAD command rewinds your current HEAD to the specified revision.
-When you use this command you just undo the last commit, but the changes you have made will be stored in your working tree, and on your index, so the git commit command will create a commit with the same changes as the commit you "undo" before.
+When you use this command you just undo the last commits, but the changes you have made will be stored in your working tree, and on your index, so the git commit command will create a commit with the same changes as the commits you "undo" before.
+Instead of HEAD~x, you can use a commit hash.

-The git revert HEAD~x (git reset --hard commit hash) command reverts the changes specified by the last commit in HEAD and creates a new commit with the reverted changes.
+The following command reverts the changes of the given commit and creates a new commit with the reverted changes.

 The git commit --amend is used to edit the latest commits.
 Instead of creating a completely new commit, you can run this command for combining staged changes with the previous commit.
-To make changes, stage them, and commit again to run the following command:
+To do that, stage your changes and run the following command:

 git commit --amend